legend1071/GamesDex-DiscordBot/README.md

 ---

-## Patreon (coming soon)
+## Patreon

-We’re working on a Patreon page to help support the project and give back to our community with exclusive perks.
-Stay tuned!
+🚀 Help keep GamesDex growing by supporting us on [Patreon](https://www.patreon.com/GamesDex)!
+Your support unlocks special perks and keeps the project alive.

 ---